 Recurve bows, longbows, and any other type of bow without the inclusion of a cam stores the energy directly.
 That means that the further you draw the bow, the most difficult pulling it is.
 It also means that as you pull it back more, there is more energy that is transferred into the arrow when you release it to shoot a target.
 So, the more power and effort you use, the faster an arrow will be shot.

-As an example, if you were to draw a wooden recurve bow all the way back, you are holding the entire draw weight.
+As an example, if you were to pull a wooden recurve bow all the way back, you are holding the entire draw weight.
 If the draw weight is 50 pounds, you are holding 50 pounds in your hands.
 This can be challenging because your hands are responsible for controlling all of the tension for the bow.
 It can also be useful, especially when you want to take extra time to aim and shoot at your target.

 You can tell you’re looking at a compound bow when you see multiple strings along with a system of pulleys found on each end of the bow.
 The cams, or pulley systems, are what make it possible for an archer to pull less weight but still shoot off a quick arrow.
-Some of the best bows are compound bows, which are often used in bowhunting, the field, target archery, and 3D archery.
+Some of the best bows are compound bows, which are often used in bowhunting, the field, target archery, and 3D game archery.
 Many agree that they are the most powerful, accurate, and quickest bows on the market.

 Choosing the Best and Fasted Compound Bow

-When you are looking for a great compound hunting bow, there are a number of different factors that you should consider.
+When you are looking for a great hunting bow, there are a number of different factors that you should consider.
 In order to have the flattest trajectory possible, the bow needs to be fairly fast.
 A compact bow is also useful, so you are able to easily maneuver whether on the ground or in a tree stand.
 Choosing a lightweight bow is another important thing since that leaves you carrying less weight when you use it for long periods of time.

 Beyond that, the best hunting bow should be accurate enough that an arrow hits the target every time you let loose.
 It’s also useful to have a bow that draws accurately and shoots smoothly while remaining quiet enough that animals don’t hear it.
 Many hunters want a let-off of a high degree so the bow can be fully drawn without the user holding a lot of draw weight.

-It’s also important to select both the right draw length and draw weight.
-The heavier draw weight can make your arrow go faster, but if you choose one that is too heavy for you, it will be challenging to use.
-In the same vein, a draw length that is too short or long will make it hard to use the bow.
+It’s also important to select both the right draw length and weight.
+The heavier weight can make your arrow go faster, but if you choose one that is too heavy for you, it will be challenging to use.
+In the same vein, a length that is too short or long will make it hard to use the bow.

-Thankfully, most of the modern compound bows have a large range of adjustments that can be made to both draw weight and length.
+Thankfully, most of the modern bows have a large range of adjustments that can be made to both draw weight and length.
 That means you can customize based on what you’re doing so the bow can handle whatever you need.

 How to Choose the Right Draw Weight Range

-If you are a beginner to archery, choosing the right compound bow for hunting or target shooting can be tricky.
+If you are a beginner to archery, choosing the right bow for hunting or target shooting can be tricky.
 Selecting the appropriate draw weight range is one of the largest concerns since the heavier the draw weight maximum is, the faster your bow can fire off an arrow and the most energy that arrow will have available when it hits the target.